The 2026 Nebula Awards Conference Schedule

 With Bert-Oliver Boehmer, Joan Marie Verba, and Joyce Reynolds-Ward.

-Indie authors publish their own works without the need of a traditional publisher.
+Indie authors publish their own works without relying on major traditional publishers for assistance.
 But what if you want to scale up your indie author gig to a professional small press with multiple authors?
-Our panel will discuss the ins and outs of creating and running a small press, and the pitfalls to avoid.
+Our panel will discuss the ins and outs of creating and running a small press with an indie mindset, and the pitfalls to avoid.

 With Cat Girczyc.

 So you wanna write a TV series or a movie script?
-Our panel takes you behind the curtain and shows you how the sausage is made, and gives tips on getting your foot in the door.
+Screenwriter Cat Girczyc takes you behind the curtain in this differently challenging world of creative collaboration.
+Join us for tips on getting started!

 The above schedule is subject to change as we firm up certain event details, and we’ll have more programming news for you in the coming weeks!
 We can’t wait to see you out, in person or online.